awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pipes-pipe-filtercriteria.md

 # AWS::Pipes::Pipe FilterCriteria<a name="aws-properties-pipes-pipe-filtercriteria"></a>

 The collection of event patterns used to filter events\.

+To remove a filter, specify a `FilterCriteria` object with an empty array of `Filter` objects\.

 For more information, see [Events and Event Patterns](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-and-event-patterns.html) in the *Amazon EventBridge User Guide*\.

 ## Syntax<a name="aws-properties-pipes-pipe-filtercriteria-syntax"></a>